daminace325/kartit/README.md

 - `STRIPE_SECRET_KEY` + `STRIPE_WEBHOOK_SECRET`
 - `COOKIE_SECURE=true`, `COOKIE_SAMESITE=none`

+**Worker:** Deploy as a separate Render background worker service (or alongside the API in a containerized setup).
+Requires `DATABASE_URL` and `REDIS_URL`.
+The worker runs the outbox dispatcher and all five BullMQ workers.

 **Web:** Deploy to Vercel.
 Set `NEXT_PUBLIC_*` env vars in the Vercel dashboard before the first build — they are inlined into the client bundle at build time.

 **Production checklist:**
 - [ ] Set up Stripe webhook pointing at `https://<api-domain>/payments/webhook` with events `payment_intent.succeeded`, `payment_intent.payment_failed`, and `charge.refunded`
 - [ ] Set up a Render Cron job calling `npm run job:sweep` every 5 minutes to clean up abandoned orders
+- [ ] Deploy the worker service (outbox dispatcher + BullMQ workers) for ledger entries and event processing
 - [ ] Enable branch protection on `main` requiring CI status checks